 North Dakota Department of Corrections provides prison services for the state of North Dakota.
 Their mission is to enhance public safety, to reduce the risk of future criminal behavior by holding adult and juvenile individuals accountable, and to provide opportunities for change.
 The department has been featured in podcasts and articles by NPR and Vox for their efforts to make their prison system more humane.

 Incarcerated individuals are placed in a strict rules-based environment often because of their reluctance to follow rules.
 Many inmates with mental illnesses are unable to follow rules.
 Administrative segregation (colloquially known as solitary confinement) is used in correctional facilities to isolate inmates who disrupt the operations of the institution or are at risk of harming other inmates or staff.
 These inmates are isolated from the general population and have restrictions placed on their movement, behavior, and privileges.
 The use of administrative segregation has grown rapidly in the last 20 years.

 Administrative segregation is expensive.
 Correctional facilities that successfully implement programming changes that decrease the population and length of stay in restrictive housing see decreased costs and improved mental health in their populations.
 The Department of Corrections in North Dakota approached Foundation AI to implement a system that would, at the time of admission, identify inmates at high risk of administrative segregation.
-With this information, the department will be able to target high risk individuals with positive interventions, reducing the probability that they will need to be placed in restrictive housing.
+With this information, the department will be able to target high risk individuals with positive interventions, reducing the probability that these individuals would need to be placed in restrictive housing.